Median income

 The median income is the income amount that divides a population into two groups, half having an income above that amount, and half having an income below that amount.
+The median can be calculated for household income, personal income or disposable income.

+Measure

+The median income differs from the national average salary or GDP per capita due to the income distribution.
+The median income is an economic indicator of the standard of living for the median person in a country.
+Median income growth correlates with consumer confidence.
+In line with the median voter theorem the median income growth is a democratic indicator of economic growth.

-It may differ from the mean (or average) income.
-Both of these are ways of understanding income distribution.
-Median income can be calculated by household income, by personal income, or for specific demographic groups.
-When taxes and mandatory contributions are subtracted from income, the result is called net or disposable income.
-The measurement of income from individuals and households, which is necessary to produce statistics such as the median, can pose challenges and yield results inconsistent with aggregate national accounts data.
-For example, an academic study on the Census income data claims that when correcting for underreporting, U.S. median gross household income was 15% higher in 2010 (table 3).
+The measurement of income from individuals and households, which is necessary to produce statistics such as the median, can pose challenges and can yield results inconsistent with aggregate national accounts data.
+For example, an academic study on the Census income data claims that when correcting for underreporting, U.S. median gross household income was 15% higher in 2010.